 A general MSK Physiotherapist treats conditions across the whole body.
 Back pain, knee injuries, hip replacements, ankle sprains, neck problems and upper limb conditions may all be seen in the same clinic on the same day.
 This breadth is extremely valuable.
 However, it can mean any individual area of the body receives a smaller share of the clinician’s experience and focus.
 Many Physiotherapists also choose to specialise in other parts of the body such as the knee or back.

 A Hand Therapist works exclusively with the upper limb.
-The differences that follow from this are practical rather than theoretical:
+The differences that follow from this are practical rather than theoretical.
+The table below summarises the key differences between Hand Therapy and general MSK Physiotherapy.

 What does a Hand Therapist do?